apache/pulsar/site2/docs/helm-deploy.md

   local_storage: false
 ```

-To use local persistent volumes as the persistent storage for Helm release, you can install the [storage provisioner](#install-storage-provisioner) and include the following option in the `helm install` command.
+To use local persistent volumes as the persistent storage for Helm release, you can install the [local storage provisioner](#install-local-storage-provisioner) and include the following option in the `helm install` command.

 ```bash
 --set volumes.local_storage=true